-Home Inspection Defined
+Home Inspection: Defined

-A home inspection is a visual examination of a property, from its structures, systems, interiors, and exteriors.
+A home inspection is a visual examination of a property, from its structure, systems, interiors, and exteriors.
 It will include checking the heating, ventilation, air conditioning, attic, and insulation.
 It’s also a more detailed inspection of door frames, windows, walls, ceilings, and floors.

 Home inspectors follow a checklist of the main components that are needed for every home to function properly and safely.
 These are some of the uniform inclusions certified inspectors check out:

-Safety in terms of fire alarms, electrical and stairs safety
+Safety in terms of fire alarms, electrical and stairs

 Drainage systems and water leakage